 Platinumpebble.com voted us 1 of the top reasons to pick Harwich for your vacation.

 I love visiting this antique center.
 Lot’s and lot’s to look at.
 I always seem to go home with something.
 The employees are very helpful, if you are looking for something specific they know if there is a dealer that carries it or not, without having to look around.

 my opinion is this antique center is the best place to look for collectibles or furniture on the cape. i always look forward in stopping here since the display areas are quite large. look for yourself.

-his place has a little bit of everything - I found items for $1 and into the hundreds that were in beautiful shape and unique.
+great shop!!!
+This place has a little bit of everything – I found items for $1 and into the hundreds that were in beautiful shape and unique.
 Love this place!